-New Galaxies are created without any security restrictions.
-To learn more about security restrictions, see Working with Security on page 183.
+New Galaxies are created without security.
+To learn more about setting security for your Galaxy, see Working with Security on page 231.

 To create a new Galaxy

 1 On the Start menu, point to Programs, Wonderware and click ArchestrA IDE.
 The Connect to Galaxy dialog box appears.